 Base metals and industrial metals are important commodities in sectors such as construction and technology, so they shouldn't be ignored.
-Whether you are looking to diversify your portfolio or see an opportunity with metal commodities, you should consider metal ETFs for your investing strategy.
+Whether you are looking to diversify your portfolio or seize a perceived opportunity with metal commodities, you should consider metals ETFs for your investing strategy.

-And one of the best advantages of ETFs is the ability to enter certain sectors or invest in certain markets without loading up on equities or battling index basket pricing.
-Instead, you can get instant exposure to Israel markets or companies with one easy transaction.
+Like any type of ETF, these products allow investors to enter specific sectors or invest in certain markets without loading up on equities or battling index basket pricing.
+Instead, you can get instant exposure to your desired market with one easy transaction.

 List of Base and Industrial Metals ETFs and ETNs